BuoySoftware/guides/code-review/README.md

 - Explain why the code exists. ("It's like that because of these reasons.
 Would it be more clear if I rename this class/file/method/variable?")
 - Extract some changes and refactoring into future tickets/stories.
+- Include before/after screenshots or a short screencast for changes with a visual result.
+It lets the reviewer see the outcome without checking out the branch.
 - Link to the code review from the ticket/story. ("Ready for review: https://github.com/organization/project/pull/1")
 - Push commits based on earlier rounds of feedback as isolated commits to the